cruble/cruble.github.io/source/_posts/2015-04-05-cliches-written-in-ruby.markdown

 As I learned new commands, I kept associating them with real-world scenarios like `if hungry then eat else work end`.
 So, I decided to translate some well-known cliches into *theoretically* working `Ruby`.

 Since I'm a beginner, some of the syntax and operations might be off, but please feel free to suggest any changes/refactoring!
 Have a fun cliche that might look cool in `Ruby`?
-Please add it into the comments.
+Please add it into the comments!

 Thanks to my teammate Cassidy Robertson for finding and sending me a great list of cliches.